elixir-tesla/tesla/README.md

 We can't use `plug Tesla.Middleware.Headers, [{"authorization", "token here"}]` since this would be compiled only once and there is no way to insert dynamic user token.

-Instead, we can use `Tesla.build_client` to create a dynamic middleware function:
+Instead, we can use `Tesla.client` to create a dynamic middleware function:

 ```elixir
 defmodule GitHub do